Parsley: Description

+Uses

-Culinary use
+Culinary

 Parsley is widely used in Middle Eastern, Mediterranean, Brazilian, and American cuisine.
 Curly leaf parsley is used often as a garnish.
 Green parsley is used frequently as a garnish on potato dishes (boiled or mashed potatoes), on rice dishes (risotto or pilaf), on fish, fried chicken, lamb, goose, and steaks, as well as in meat or vegetable stews (including shrimp creole, beef bourguignon, goulash, or chicken paprikash).

 Parsley seeds are also used in cooking, imparting a stronger parsley flavor than leaves.

+Parsley, when consumed, is credited with neutralising odours associated with garlic in cooking.

 In central Europe, eastern Europe, and southern Europe, as well as in western Asia, many dishes are served with fresh green, chopped parsley sprinkled on top.
 In southern and central Europe, parsley is part of bouquet garni, a bundle of fresh herbs used as an ingredient in stocks, soups, and sauces.
 Freshly chopped green parsley is used as a topping for soups such as chicken soup, green salads, or salads such as salade Olivier, and on open sandwiches with cold cuts or pâtés.

 Persillade is a mixture of chopped garlic and chopped parsley in French cuisine.

 Parsley is the main ingredient in Italian salsa verde, which is a mixed condiment of parsley, capers, anchovies, garlic, and sometimes bread, soaked in vinegar.
 It is an Italian custom to serve it with bollito misto or fish.
 Gremolata, a mixture of parsley, garlic, and lemon zest, is a traditional accompaniment to the Italian veal stew, ossobuco alla milanese.

-In England, parsley sauce is a roux-based sauce, commonly served over fish or gammon.
-It is also served with pie and mash in the East End of London, and in fact all over London and The Home Counties, where it is referred to as Liquor.

 Root parsley is very common in Central, Eastern, and Southern European cuisines, where it is used as a snack or a vegetable in many soups, stews, and casseroles, and as ingredient for broth.

 In Brazil, freshly chopped parsley (salsa) and freshly chopped scallion (cebolinha) are the main ingredients in the herb seasoning called cheiro-verde (literally "green aroma"), which is used as key seasoning for major Brazilian dishes, including meat, chicken, fish, rice, beans, stews, soups, vegetables, salads, condiments, sauces, and stocks.
 Cheiro-verde is sold in food markets as a bundle of both types of fresh herbs.
 In some Brazilian regions, chopped parsley may be replaced by chopped coriander (also called cilantro, coentro in Portuguese) in the mixture.

 Parsley is a key ingredient in several Middle Eastern salads such as Lebanese tabbouleh; it is also often mixed in with the chickpeas and/or fava beans while making falafel (that gives the inside of the falafel its green color).
 It is also a main component of the Iranian stew ghormeh sabzi.

 Parsley is a component of a standard Seder plate arrangement, it is eaten to symbolize the flourishing of the Jews after first arriving in Egypt.